Houston Early Research Experience - University of Houston

 Skip to main content

 The Houston Early Research Experience (HERE) is a two-week workshop intended to orient rising sophomore and junior undergraduates to the fundamentals of conducting research.
-UH faculty members and instructors will lead the seminars.
-HERE will uncover the complexity of understanding and grappling with big picture problems.
-Students will discuss academic topics, broaden their professional network and learn how to ask the right research questions when approaching their work.
+Under the guidance of UH faculty mentors, students will discuss academic topics, broaden their professional network, and learn how to ask the right research questions.
 Students from all majors are encouraged to apply.

-HERE students receive a $1K scholarship for their involvement, two points towards the Honors in Co-Curricular Engagement transcript designation and an invitation to apply for the Houston Scholars program in the fall semester.
-The HERE program is in-person.
+HERE students receive a $1K scholarship for their involvement, two points towards the Honors in Co-Curricular Engagement transcript designation, and an invitation to apply for the Houston Scholars program in the fall semester.
+The HERE program will take place in-person from May 13-24, 2024.
 Housing and transportation will not be provided.

 • Eligibility

-• You must have at least a 3.5 cumulative GPA
+• Have at least a 3.5 cumulative GPA

 • How to Apply